 Please call us if you are having any issues with your expander or other appliance

 FOR PATIENTS IN INVISALIGN

 If the amount of time between your appointments has increased due to the COVID-19 mandates, the number one recommendation we have for all Invisalign patients is to pace yourselves.
 If you do not have enough trays left to last until your next appointment we recommend that you wear each tray for longer periods of time.
-If you are on your last tray or need to wear a set of trays for longer than 2 weeks you can wear the trays at nights only, after wearing them for at least two weeks.
+If you are on your last tray or need to wear a set of trays for longer than 2 weeks you can wear the trays at nights only, after wearing them for at least two weeks full time.
 This will help the trays last longer.
 We also recommend that you keep at least two of your most recently worn sets of trays just in case you lose or break a tray and have to go into an older tray.
 Also, please remember to wash your hands before removing and placing your trays!

-Elastics.
-Unless you have been instructed otherwise or have been told that you will be in elastics for a long time, we recommend you wear your elastics only until the date of your next appointment, even if that appointment has been canceled.
+Elastics: Unless you have been instructed otherwise or have been told that you will be in elastics for a long time, we recommend you wear your elastics only until the date of your next appointment, even if that appointment has been canceled.
 If anything has broken that prevents you from wearing the elastics then you will have to stop wearing them until we can see you again.

-Ill-fitting aligners.
-If your trays (aligners) are not fitting as well as they used to we recommend wearing the trays longer and using "chewies" to help seat the trays better.
+Ill-fitting aligners: If your trays (aligners) are not fitting as well as they used to, we recommend wearing the trays longer and using "chewies" to help seat the trays better.
 Chewies are small rubbery cylinders that we typically give to patients when their trays need extra help fitting to the teeth.
 Once you place your trays you bite on the chewies to push the trays into your teeth.
 If you do not have chewies you can use a clean rolled up cloth instead.